marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

 When we run the code, the results are just as expected apart from the division.
-The reason why 2 divided by 3 is zero will be described in the section below about types.
+The reason why 2 divided by 3 is 0 will be described in the section below about types.

 We can improve the :math:`\verb+print+` command to make the output is